inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/service.md

-A service component groups related functionality across service methods, so for instance a ``PIDComponent`` would implement the ``create()`` and ``delete()`` method related to registering/deleting a persistent identifier while a ``Metadata`` component would only deal with metadata in its service methods.
+A service component groups related functionality across service methods, so for instance a ``PIDComponent`` would implement the ``create()`` and ``delete()`` method related to registering/deleting a persistent identifier while a ``Metadata`` component would only deal with metadata in its methods.

 ```python
 # service.py